SouthernMethodistUniversity/intro/sections/how.md

 *Credits at the end of the movie
 *Affordances & limitations

-Exercise: Taking existing models and adapting it to your field (give them some examples, how would it apply to their field?)
+Exercise: Taking existing models and adapting it to your field (what are some examples?
+How does it apply to your field?)

 Breaking Down into steps.
-Imagining hypothetical projects (wireframing with no knowledge). what expertise is needed?
-Individual expertise may vary. what resources are needed? what questions are you trying to aks or answer? this is meant to be generative
+Imagining hypothetical projects (wireframing with no knowledge).
+What expertise is needed?
+Individual expertise may vary.
+What resources are needed?
+What questions are you trying to aks or answer?
+This is meant to be generative

 System thinking: about affordances and limitations.
 Focus on what is being hidden from you.
 Refworks vs Zotero
-Precision/control vs ease of use. what Affordances & limitations does each path offer?
+Precision/control vs ease of use.
+What Affordances & limitations does each path offer?

 # How do you do that?
 How do we do that?
 *Not going to be good at everything, what is your area of focus, and what do you know you need help with?